going-digital/Talkie/README.md

 How to use the library
 ----------------------
 See the examples.
-Any commented data lines in the examples can be un-commented and used.
+Any commented (`//`) data lines in the examples can be un-commented and used.
 Note that some speech libraries come with word endings such as '-S', '-Z', '-TEEN' that can be used to increase vocabulary.

+Open any of the Vocab_* examples and copy & paste any of the word/sound definition lines (starting `const uint8_t`) into your sketch.
+Remove comment `//` from the beginning of any lines that have them.

 Word dictionaries
 -----------------